psi-im/psi/.github/ISSUE_TEMPLATE/feature_request.md

 You can discuss your ideas first in xmpp:psi-dev@conference.jabber.ru?join

-Don't forget your idea cab be already implemented in [plugins](https://github.com/psi-im/plugins)
+Don't forget, your idea can already be implemented in Psi plugins (https://github.com/psi-im/plugins)